 College of Arts and Sciences

 - Ph.D.
 University of Wisconsin

-These projects have received generous fellowship support from several institutions, including the American Council for Learned Societies, the German Historical Institute in Washington, D.C., Princeton University’s Shelby Cullom Davis Center for Historical Studies, the National Humanities Center in Research Triangle Park, NC, the U.S. National Park Service, the Rachel Carson Center for Environment and Society in Munich, and the Max Planck Institute for the History of Science in Berlin.
+These projects have received generous fellowship support from several institutions, including the American Council of Learned Societies, the German Historical Institute in Washington, D.C., Princeton University’s Shelby Cullom Davis Center for Historical Studies, the National Humanities Center in Research Triangle Park, NC, the U.S. National Park Service, the Rachel Carson Center for Environment and Society in Munich, and the Max Planck Institute for the History of Science in Berlin.

 - Modern Germany